Know the kind of care for your crash injuries

 Basic first aid

 When you crash, it’s as if everything is in slow motion, right?
 You could be dazed or confused after falling.
 Take your time getting up and assess yourself.
 Do you know where you are?
 Can you feel and move your limbs?
 If you can’t move a body part or have difficulty moving because of pain, it’s most probably a serious injury.
 Call for help and seek immediate medical attention.
 If you feel dizzy, nauseous, sleepy, or confused, these are signs of head injury.
 Call for help and seek immediate medical attention.
-Keep still and wait for aid.
+Stay still and wait for aid.
 If you can walk around fine, you’re alright.

 We’ve had our fair share of having been slightly banged up.
 Here are some tips for minor injuries that could help for faster recovery and prevent complications.